mfreeze77/DJT/README.md

    - **Summary of Evidence**
      - Does the evidence **support or contradict** the Manchurian Candidate hypothesis?
    - **Final Verdict**
-     - Based on the findings, is it **highly likely, somewhat plausible, or unlikely** that [Politician’s Name] is under foreign control?
+     - Based on the findings, is it **highly likely, somewhat plausible, or unlikely** that Donald J. Trump is under foreign control?
    - **Recommendations**
      - Further areas of investigation
      - Policy recommendations for **preventing foreign influence in politics**